25 Things To Do in Newburyport and Plum Island with Kids

-22. Brush up on local history at the Museum of Old Newbury
+15. Brush up on local history at the Museum of Old Newbury.

 Learn the stories of local people at this Newburyport museum housing documents, photographs and artifacts from the past 400 years.
-Don’t forget to visit the restored 19th Century garden out back as well.
+Don’t miss visiting the restored 19th-century garden out back.

 Known locally as the “Dinosaur Park,” Moseley Woods consists of hiking trails, a covered picnic area overlooking the Merrimack and a playground built beneath towering pines.
-Swing, slide, and scale several challenging climbing structures, including a giant dinosaur, or check out the zip line, a fan favorite.
+Swing, slide, and scale several challenging climbing structures, including a giant dinosaur, or check out the zip line.

-24. Catch a show at the Firehouse Center for the Arts
+17. Catch a show at the Firehouse Center for the Arts.

-Visit the website of this intimate 191-seat theater located on the water for information on upcoming shows and family programming.
+The website of this intimate 191-seat theater located on the water has information on upcoming shows and family programming.